sive2045/wireless_communication/README.md

 # Wireless Communication
-This is for wirless communication models
+> This is for wireless communication models